What is unique about the Shepherd School admission process?

 Do I have to take the SAT Subject Exams?

-All music applicants need to take either the SAT and two SAT Subject Exams, or the ACT.
-Please see the standardized testing page on the Rice website for more information.
-You do not have to take the SAT Subject Exams if you have taken the ACT.
-Applicants taking the SAT Subject Exams should pick their two best subjects since music is not offered.
+All music applicants need to take either the SAT or the ACT.
+Please see this standardized testing page from the Rice website for more information.
+The SAT Subject Exams are recommended but not required and any applicant who does not take the SAT Subject Tests will not be disadvantaged in the review process.
+If you take the ACT, you do not need to submit any SAT test scores.
+If an applicant wants to take the SAT Subject Exams, we recommend selecting their two best subjects since music is not offered.

 Am I allowed to designate a teacher preference?

 Yes, with the execption of composition, musicology, percussion, and trumpet, all applicants must select a teacher preference on either their Acceptd profile or Audition Profile Form.
 Once your Acceptd profile or Audition Profile Form have been submitted, changes to your teacher preference must be made in writing.
 Please contact Geoffrey Scott for specific information.